openmucextensions/configurator/README.md

 ### OpenMUC Configurator
 Distribution of configuration properties from a file to OSGi bundles using the ConfigAdmin service.
+The component is licensed under GPLv3.

 This component reads configuration properties from a file and distributes the artifacts using the OSGi ConfigurationAdmin service.
 The following code shows an example of a valid configuration file: